International Education (MSc, PGDip, PGCert) September 2025 entry

 The following modules are compulsory for those on the MSc and PGDip programmes.
 If you are studying for the PGCert, you can choose any four modules from this list or from the optional module list.

-Action Research and Reflection for Education Practitioners: provides a learning experience in which you can reflect on concepts and theories you are studying in other modules and connect them with classroom practice.
-The module explores action research for classroom practitioners, providing a means for educational practitioners to understand their contexts and to plan systematic investigation in these contexts.
+Action Research and Reflection for Education Practitioners: This module provides a learning experience in which students can reflect on concepts and theories they have studied in the past and connect them with individual educational contexts.
+The module explores the combined value of reflection and action research, providing a means for educational practitioners to understand their educational contexts and to plan responses to challenges in these contexts.

 Leadership and Management in International Education: asks students to think critically about the purpose, importance and understanding of key concepts and theories of educational leadership in higher education.
 To this end, the module will begin by exploring what is educational leadership and the qualities of an effective leader in educational settings in the 21st century.
 It will then introduce and consider relevant theories and principles underlying practice in educational leadership.
 In order to demonstrate an awareness of the contextual nature of leadership, the module will examine the contributions from international leadership perspectives in a number of different global contexts.
 Students will be encouraged to analyse and discuss questions and issues arising from the study in-line with their own practice and experience in both written and verbal communications.